korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 String value contains a specified character, or substring.
 The method isEmpty() and isBlank() tell us whether the sequence is empty, or contains just white space characters.

-Let's start with another method, that will print some String information, using a couple of the inspection methods:
+Let's start with another method that will print some String information, using a couple of the inspection methods:

 ```java